 In the summer of 2003 an academic journey of discovery began when two of Worcester's Schools — Elm Park Community and Bancroft School — teamed up to achieve something special: The Worcester Partnership.

-The Worcester Partnership is a yearlong adventure for rising first through ninth graders.
+The Worcester Partnership is a year-round adventure for rising first through ninth graders.
 The program consists of a four-week summer component in which students from the Elm Park Community School join us on the Bancroft campus during the month of July.
 Each day combines the challenge and excitement of academics in the morning, with the spirit of vigorous camp activities in the afternoon.
 In addition, there are 10 to 12 weeks of Saturday classes during the school year.

 Helping to Educate a Generation of Children